 I’m tempted to start with prices, but let’s first focus on the positive.

 Each bungalow is its own little building built on pilings in the Seven Seas Lagoon, just away from the Polynesian beaches, and reached from over-water walkways.
 There’s twenty in all—collectively, the “Bora Bora” area.

 You enter into the bedroom wing (on the right of the floor plan) and at the far end (on the left) is a deck with views of the Magic Kingdom and its fireworks, sunbathing spots, and a little “cold water” pool in which to refresh yourself on hot sunbathing days.

 Note on this deck lounge chairs, table and chairs, and smaller set of chairs (bottom center) accessed from the master bedroom.
 There’s nothing like this outdoor space anywhere else at Disney World.

 Just inside, accessed from two sets of sliding glass doors, is a great room with a full kitchen and dining area on one side, and a living room on the other.
 The dining area seats all eight this room will sleep—something you won’t find at other two bedroom villas—but the living area, as is common, seats fewer.
 There’s room here to drag some dining room chairs over.

 The living room sleeps three—two on a fold-out couch, and one on a fold-down bed.

 Back down the entry hall on the right you’ll find the master suite, with a king bed and private bath.
 It’s similar to what you’ll find in other DVC master rooms.

-Across the hall from the master bedroom is the bath for everyone else, which, after the washer/dryer and closet, is divided into two areas—one of which seems perhaps to be missing a door, at least in this floor plan.
+Across the hall from the master bedroom is the bath for everyone else, which, after the washer/dryer and closet, is divided into two areas.

 Beyond it is the second bedroom, sleeping three on a queen and a fold-down bed.
 Other second bedrooms at DVC villas are much bigger than this, and typically sleep four on two queens.